mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 "ice-com-01.lab.local"
 {% endhighlight %}

-And the owner is a compute node!
-This is unexpected since this deployment is not DVR enabled (__NeutronEnabledDVR__ default is documented as false in RHOSP16.0), and the port should be managed by a controller node.
-Since a compute is listed there it makes it look like DVR is indeed enabled but the compute nodes have no external network connectivity resulting in a communication error for floating IP traffic.
+And the gateway node managing the port is a compute node!
+This is pretty much unexpected since this deployment is not DVR enabled (__NeutronEnabledDVR__ default is documented as false in RHOSP16.0), and the port should be managed by a controller node.
+Since a compute is listed there it starts to look like DVR is indeed enabled but naturally the compute nodes have no external network connectivity like a _NON DVR_ deployment, resulting in a communication error for floating IP traffic.

-I can further probe that by checking Neutron configuration:
+I can further bear that out by checking Neutron configuration:

 {% highlight bash %}
 # grep -r distributed_floating /var/lib/config-data/puppet-generated/